ResponsiveNZ/tailwind-starter-theme/README.md

 ### Theme Customisation and Development
 In webpack.mix.js replace site name in the browser sync section.
 ```
-If you use laravel Valet or Homestead, this should work.
+If you use laravel Valet or Homestead, browser sync should now work.

 When you run the command below:
 ```